carlosnsr/editor-sim/README.md

     - moved the text buffer into its own `TextArea` object
         - this simplified the `Editor`.  `Editor` is now only responsible for executing  operations
         - `TextArea` is now clearly only code to do with managing/modifying the text
-        - `TextArea` can now be included in other code, thus is reusable
+        - `TextArea` can be reused in other code
     - moved the history of undo's/redo's into its own `CommandList` object
         - this simplified the `Editor` further
         - code for how to create and manage undo's and redo's is now only in `CommandList`
-        - `CommandList` can now be included in other code, thus is reusable
+        - `CommandList` can be reused in other code

 [Command Pattern]: https://sourcemaking.com/design_patterns/command
 [Null Object Pattern]: https://sourcemaking.com/design_patterns/null_object